Bethel-com/Global-census-analysis/README.md

 .
 The purpose of the PowerBi dashboard was to provide better understanding of the insights generated in analysis of this study

 ## Findings
+**Top 5 most populated countries**
+.
+China
+.
+India
+.
+United states
+.
+Indonesia
+.
+Pakistan

+. **Asia remains the most populated continent**

+.**Nigeria is the most populated country in Africa**

+.
+The population of Africa reduced in 2020 most likely due to the Covid19 pandemic

+## Conclusion